Gangs and violence

 In 1973 an escalating feud between the Epitaph Riders and the Devil’s Henchmen of Christchurch led to the fatal shooting of one Henchman.
 Two years later a member of Highway 61 was shot and killed in Auckland by the Hell’s Angels.
 In 1979 a major riot between the Storm Troopers and Black Power in the Northland town of Moerewa led to several policemen being seriously injured and a gang member being shot in the leg by police.

-From the late 1980s onward, however, open inter-gang conflict receded as a result of police pressure, a maturing leadership, and a shift in gang focus toward organised drug trafficking.
+From the late 1980s onward, however, open inter-gang conflict receded as a result of police pressure, a maturing leadership, and a shift in gang focus towards money-making and organised drug trafficking.

 In Mongrel Mob and Black Power initiation ceremonies ‘prospects’ must prove themselves in tests ranging from drinking urine from a gumboot, to committing a specific crime, being bashed by the gang, or serving jail time for a patched member’s crime.
 Cam Stokes, a former police officer, argues that prospects ‘must be prepared to engage in illegal activities to prove their loyalty to the gang and to eliminate the possibility that they are an undercover police officer.’1